BryanSchuetz/dai/who-we-are/diversity-equity-engagement-inclusion.md

       <div class="content pl-4" style="margin-bottom: 0;">
         <h3>People</h3>
         <p style="margin-bottom: 0;">
-          We are focused on developing an inclusive culture that seeks out and harnesses the talents of a diverse workforce, giving our teams the space to be entreprenurial and innovative in pushing our development goals forward.
-We keep staff involved and engaged in our DEEI efforts.
+          We nurture an inclusive culture that seeks out and harnesses the talents of a diverse workforce, giving our teams the space to be entrepreneurial and innovative in pushing our development goals forward.
+We keep staff informed, involved, and engaged in our DEEI efforts.
         </p>
       </div>
       <nav class="level is-mobile">